Make Your Own Desiccant - Remove Humidity

 These instructions tell you how to create a desiccant bag.
 Other tips are listed below in case you want a container or something else.
 The bag made in this process has a vinyl side so you can see the indicator crystals and know when you need to "recharge" your reusable bag.

 Silica Gel - You can get this from your local hobby store.
 It is used for drying flowers.
 Make sure to get "indicator crystals" in with the silica.
-They will turn from blue to pick, telling you when you need to recharge your desiccant bag.
+They will turn from blue to pink, telling you when you need to recharge your desiccant bag.
 Also, silica gel comes as particles, not as an actual gel.

 Cloth - I have some muslin in the picture, but you may wish to have something a little more dense.
 Perhaps an old cotton shirt would work.
 You do not want to let the silica out.